frekky/wangkamaya-maps/README.md

     - Check that the DEBUG setting is correct (ie. False for production deployments)
     - Update Database settings
     - Set log file path correctly, ensure the location is writable by your user (or the Apache user for production)
-- Edit `src/templates/map.html` and put your API key into the Google Maps javascript URL
 - Initialise the database: `src/manage.py makemigrations && src/manage.py migrate`
 - Follow steps below, depending whether you are setting up for development or production